ChandraAddala/functional-programming-scala/README.md

 2. FoldLeft: This is a very versatile method.
 I put together some examples using foldLeft in here to show case its versatility.
 Comes in very handy when you have a loop in mind.

-3. NestedLoops: Some examples which are usually written with nested loops in imperative style but are now written in a functional way.
+3. SortingAlgorithms: Some sorting algorithms written in functional style.
+These are usually written with nested loops in imperative style but are now written in a functional way.
   * InsertionSort
   * QuickSort
   * BubbleSort
   * MergeSort
+  * SelectionSort